openregister/specification/content/data-model/audit.md

 that two registers of different sizes are consistent](#consistency-verification).

+***
+NOTE: The reference implementation doesn't provide signatures just yet.
+***

 ## Register verification

 The Register verification process allows proving that a copy of a Register is exactly the same as the original one.

-***
-TODO: Define and link “root hash” (and Merkle tree).
-***

 A client MUST be able to do the following:

-1. Get a copy of a Register (i.e. Entries and Items).
+1. Get a copy of the Register (i.e. Entries, Items and register proof).
-2. Get the Register proof.
-   and items?
-3. Compute the root hash the log of entries.
+2. Compute the root hash for the log of entries.
-4. Sign the root hash with the Register public key.
+3. Sign the root hash with the Register public key.
-5. Verify the root hash is the same as the root hash part of the Register proof.
+4. Verify the root hash is the same as the root hash part of the Register proof.
-6. Verify the signed root hash is the same as the [signed root hash](#signed-tree-head) part of the Register proof.
+5. Verify the signed root hash is the same as the [signed root hash](#signed-tree-head) part of the Register proof.
-7. Verify that for each Item hash in each Entry there is an Item.
+6. Verify that for each Item hash in each Entry there is an Item.
-8. Verify that each Item computes the same hash that identifies it.
+7. Verify that each Item computes the same hash that identifies it.

-***
-TODO: Can (2) be obtained atomically with (1)?
-***

-***
-TODO: Isn't (5) implied if (6) succeeds?
-***

-***
-TODO: The reference implementation doesn't provide signatures nor public keys.
-How does this affect our planning to align spec and impl?
-***

-***
-TODO: How does (7) work with “Redaction by blob removal”?
-***

 ## Entry verification